-One of the menstrual disorders that around 5 percent of women that experiences PMS is the Premenstrual Dysphoric Disorder in which, according to the American Journal of Psychiatry can arise at any time during a woman’s reproductive years.
+One of the menstrual disorders that around 5 percent of women that experience PMS is the Premenstrual Dysphoric Disorder in which, according to the American Journal of Psychiatry can arise at any time during a woman’s reproductive years.
 PMDD is severe that it affects a woman’s daily life, and you wouldn’t want to let yourself nor your loved ones to come across with it unprepared, right?
 So, read on and know more about this disorder.

 Download our TransparentHands iPhone Application for Online Donation

 Premenstrual Dysphoric Disorder or PMDD for short is a cyclic and hormone-based mood disorder, which is a much severe and disabling form of PMS or premenstrual syndrome wherein the seen symptoms are almost the same.
 While women from time to time experience PMS sometimes weeks or days before their period, the symptoms of PMS do not cause any clinically significant distress o impact to continue their daily activities unlike PMDD, wherein physical and psychological problems prevent a woman from continuing their daily life.

 The symptoms stated above don’t necessarily occur during every monthly cycle.
 However, they are present in the majority of the period, and there might be some months that it becomes worse than other months.